2007 Nobel Prize in Literature

 The 2007 Nobel Prize in Literature was awarded to the British novelist Doris Lessing (1919–2013) as "that epicist of the female experience, who with scepticism, fire and visionary power has subjected a divided civilisation to scrutiny."
 Lessing was the oldest person ever, at age 88, to receive the Nobel Prize in Literature followed by the German historian Theodor Mommsen, who received the prize at age 85.
 She is also the third-oldest Nobel laureate in any category (after Leonid Hurwicz and Raymond Davis Jr.).
 She became the 11th woman to be awarded the prize.

 Laureate

 Doris Lessing's body of work comprises around 50 books and spans several genres including The Grass Is Singing (1950), The Memoirs of a Survivor (1974), and The Sweetest Dream (2001).
 Her writing is characterized by penetrating studies of living conditions in the 20th century, behavioral patterns, and historical developments.
 Her most experimental novel, The Golden Notebook (1962) is a study of a woman's psyche and life situation, the lot of writers, sexuality, political ideas, and everyday life.
 Some of Lessing's books reach into the future and, among other things, she portrays our civilization's final hour from the perspective of an extraterrestrial observer such as the Canopus in Argos Series (1979–83).
 She has also written autobiographical accounts of her life and numerous memoirs like Under My Skin: Volume One of My Autobiography, to 1949 (1994) and Alfred and Emily (2008).

+Deliberations

+Lessing had been considered by the Nobel committee for many years.
+In 1974 she was shortlisted for a shared prize with Nadine Gordimer (awarded in 1991).
+Lessing had that year been proposed by Nobel committee member Artur Lundkvist.
+In a report about the final candidates for the 1974 prize, Nobel committee chairman Karl Ragnar Gierow found that Gordimer/Lessing was a strong proposal and that they "represent in modern literature not just geographically but also concerning social conditions and experiences a new world of emerging problems, by both brought to life by great artistic power.
+But they have a future ahead of them".